Glass vs. Plastic Baby Bottles

 - Replace any glass bottles that have cracks or chips in them.

-Keep in mind that bisphenol A is also found in the linings of formula cans and can get into the product.
+Keep in mind that bisphenol A is also found in the linings of formula cans and can get into the product, although most manufacturers have abandoned its use and the FDA has proposed a ban on its use in formula cans.
 You might want to opt for powdered formulas, which typically contain lower levels of BPA than liquid formulas.